Animus-Blue/data-cruncher/docs/views.md

 ];
 ```

 You can create views on these objects.
-You can specify all keys of properties which have string, number or boolean values (in this example: customer, status, shipment, total, premium):
+You can pass all properties which have string, number or boolean values to the by method (in this example: customer, status, shipment, total, premium):

 ```js
 const cruncher = new Cruncher();